 This course examines space law from its origins at the commencement of space exploration to current day activities, including civilian, commercial and military/governmental issues/rulings.
 The Outer Space Treaty, Registration Convention, Rescue and Return Agreement, Liability Convention, and the Moon Treaty will be covered in detail, as will several other past, standing and pending legal works.
 Prereq: SPST500 and SPST501

 Pre Reqs: Research Methods in Space Studies(SPST500),Introduction to Space Studies(SPST501)

 Final Program Requirement

 Preparation for the Legal Studies Master’s Thesis Seminar begins on day one of a student's graduate program of study.
 The theories, research methods and analytical skills, and substantive knowledge obtained through their Masters curriculum provide the basis for the Master’s thesis.
 Students will support the thesis effort, including gathering bibliographic and reference materials on the thesis topic including developing individual course research papers that may become sections of the final Master’s thesis.
 Students will address the requirements as described in the syllabus and classroom assignments.
 The Master’s thesis proposal shall be prepared in accordance with the standards of the academic discipline.
 The Master’s thesis proposal must provide a clear and lucid description of a legal issue and a proposed method of analyzing of the problem.
 Guidance on the format of the research seminar proposal and a sample proposal are contained in the APUS Thesis Manual.
-PREREQUISITE: Students may only take the research capstone after all other course requirements are fulfilled.
+This course may not be taken until all other courses are COMPLETED and student has a 3.0 GPA.